Will Levis

-William Donovan Levis (LEV-is; born June 27, 1999) is an American professional football quarterback for the Tennessee Titans of the National Football League (NFL).
-He played college football for the Penn State Nittany Lions and Kentucky Wildcats before being selected by the Titans in the second round of the 2023 NFL draft.
+William Donovan Levis (LEV-is; born June 27, 1999) is an American professional football quarterback for the New York Jets of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and Kentucky Wildcats before being selected by the Tennessee Titans in the second round of the 2023 NFL draft.

 Early life

 Levis was born on June 27, 1999, in Newton, Massachusetts, and grew up in Madison, Connecticut.
 He attended Xavier High School in Middletown, Connecticut, where he set school records as a senior for passing touchdowns with 27 and passing yards with 2,793.
 Levis committed to Pennsylvania State University to play college football.

 College career

 Penn State

 Levis attended Pennsylvania State University from 2018 to 2020.
-After redshirting his first year, he spent the next two as Sean Clifford's backup.
-He made his first career start against Rutgers in 2019, completing eight of 14 passes for 81 yards with a touchdown and an interception with 108 rushing yards.
-At Penn State, Levis completed 61 of 102 passes for 644 yards, three touchdowns, and two interceptions.
+After redshirting his first year, Levis spent the next two as Sean Clifford's backup.
+Levis made his first career start against Rutgers in 2019, completing eight of 14 passes for 81 yards with a touchdown and an interception with 108 rushing yards.

+At Penn State, Levis completed 61-of-102 passes for 644 yards, three touchdowns, and two interceptions.
 He also rushed for 473 yards and six touchdowns.